-Funeral services for Donna L. Umback, 66, Fairview, MT are at 10 a.m., Wednesday, March 29, 2023, at Zion Lutheran Church, Fairview, MT, with Pastor Tim O'Shields officiating.
-Visitation was held on Tuesday, March 28, 2023, from 10 a.m.-5 p.m. at Fulkerson-Stevenson Funeral Home, Sidney, MT, and one hour before service at the church.
-Fulkerson-Stevenson Funeral Home, Sidney, MT is assisting the family.
+Funeral services for Donna L. Umback, 66 of Fairview, MT are at 10:00 A.M., Wednesday, March 29, 2023, at the Zion Lutheran Church, Fairview, MT with Pastor Tim O'Shields officiating.
+Visitation will be on Tuesday, March 28, 2023, from 10 AM to 5 PM at the Fulkerson-Stevenson Funeral Home, Sidney, MT and one hour before service at the church.
+Fulkerson Stevenson Funeral Home of Sidney, MT is assisting the family.
 Remembrances, condolences, and pictures may be shared with the family at http://www.fulkersons.com.

-Donna (Christiansen) Umback, Fairview, MT, was born Nov.17, 1956, to Alma (Gustafson) and Marion Christiansen.
+Donna (Christiansen) Umback of Fairview, MT was born November 17, 1956, to Alma (Gustafson) and Marion Christiansen.
 She grew up on the family farm northwest of Fairview and was the second of five children.
-Donna attended 1st -12th grade at Fairview School, graduating from FHS in 1975.
-She went on to beauty school in Miles City, MT.
-Her return to Fairview after completing her education led to an introduction to Randy Umback at the Triangle Night Club, Sidney.
-The couple dated for one year before uniting in marriage on Aug.
-20, 1977, at Zion Lutheran Church.
+Donna attended 1st through 12th grade at Fairview School, graduating from FHS in 1975.
+She went on to Beauty School in Miles City, MT.
+Her return to Fairview after completing her education led to an introduction to Randy Umback at the Triangle Night Club in Sidney.
+The couple dated for one year before uniting in marriage on August 20, 1977, at Zion Church.
 They were blessed with two children: daughter Rachel and son Zachery.
 Donna was welcomed by the Lord into Paradise on Thursday, March 23, 2023, with the occasion celebrated by a spectacular display of the northern lights that evening.